danieldeitch1/wis_python_final_project/README.md

 To facilitate the testing of our application by user , we included in to our repository a folder (i.e., `tests`) containg a veraity of additional 'test' files.

 When uploading files in the `diagnose data` or `update database` features use the following files:
 * `wrong_format.xlsx` - this file has an invalid `xlsx` format.
-Thus uploading this file will raise the following error: `Error!
-Invalid file format!`
+Uploading this file will raise the following error: *"Error!
+Invalid file format!"*
-* non_valid_negative_values.csv- uploading this file will send the following error: "Error!
-Negative values found in data!"
+* `non_valid_negative_values.csv`- this file contain negative values in some of the data features.
+Uploading this file will raise the following error: *"Error!
+Negative values found in data!"*
-* missing_columns.csv- uploading this file will send the following error: "Error!
-Missing columns!"
+* `missing_columns.csv`- uploading this file will send the following error: *"Error!
+Missing columns!"*
-* extra_columns.csv- uploading this file will send the following message: "Warning: File contains more columns than required and had to be reorganized to be uploaded successfully!"
+* `extra_columns.csv`- this file contain a redundant data feature call `extra`.
+Uploading this file will raise the following message: *"Warning: File contains more columns than required and had to be reorganized to be uploaded successfully!"*
-* diff_name_same_data.csv- uploading this file will send the following error: "Error!
-Dataset already exist!"
+* `diff_name_same_data.csv` - this file has a unique name but contain data already existing in the database (its a duplicate of the `example_dataaset.csv` file).
+Uploading this file will raise the following error: *"Error!
+Dataset already exist!"*
-* same_name_same_data.csv-  uploading this file will send the following error: "Error!
-Upload failed!"
+* `example_dataset.csv` - this file has unique data but has a name that already exist in the database.
+Uploading this file will send the following error: *"Error!
+Upload failed!"*
-* wrong_columns_order.csv-  uploading this file will send the following message: "Warning: File columns had to be reorganized for file to be uploaded successfully!"
+* `wrong_columns_order.csv` -  uploading this file will send the following message: "Warning: File columns had to be reorganized for file to be uploaded successfully!"